goxanupopa/demo-mkdocs-material-prod/docs/index.md

 Deploy this site with Netlify :

-1. Here is the best part, [Deploy this site with Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/goffinet/demo-mkdocs-material)
+1. Here is the best part, [Deploy this site with Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/goffinet/demo-mkdocs-material).
-2. Choose a repository name, for example : `mysite-dev`
+2. Choose a repository name, for example : `mysite-dev`.
 3. Click on "Save and deploy".

 **Practice :** discover the Netlify interface and features.